In a Nutshell

 Local and long-distance moves, in-transit storage, packing and unpacking, loading and unloading, shipment tracking

-Expedia Van Lines is a full service moving company.
+Expedia Van Lines is considered one of the best full service moving companies in the country.
 In addition to shipping your stuff from point A to point B, the company can send a team of movers to help you get your stuff packed and loaded into the truck.
 At your new home, another team can help you unload and unpack your stuff and arrange heavy items like furniture around your home.
 If you have fragile items, Expedia Van Lines has the expertise to package and crate your belongings for safe travel.

 Two important things that Expedia Van Lines includes as part of all its moves are in-transit storage and GPS tracking.
 The company works with a network of storage facilities around the country to provide one month of free storage as part of every move (longer term storage is available for an extra cost).
 On top of that, while your stuff is in transit, you can easily track its whereabouts and estimated arrival time through the Expedia Van Lines website.